 2.47 prayatna shaithilya ananta samapattibhyam

 Perfection in the posture is achieved when the effort to perform it becomes effortless and attention merges with the infinite.

 By relaxing the effort and fixing the mind on the infinite [ananta], asana is perfected.
 Ananta, a word meaning “unending” or “infinite,” describes what is timeless, beyond birth, growth, death, and all modifications—a limitless state of joy and contentment.
-This sweet, natural state of ours, beyond the things of the senses, is embodied by the vast mythological serpent, Ananta, whose coils support the universe and who serves as Vishnu's couch.
-Vishnu rests on the coils of this great serpent couch floating in the cosmic ocean between incarnations as an avatar on earth.
+This sweet, natural state of ours, beyond the things of the senses, is embodied by the vast mythological serpent, Ananta, whose coils support the universe and who serves as Vishnu’s couch.
+Vishnu rests on this great serpent couch floating in the cosmic ocean between incarnations as an avatar on earth.

 Think of a hip opener like eka pada raja kapotasana, one legged royal pigeon pose:

 -We have to consciously move beyond the initial resistance from the muscles

 -The resistance or “tightness” is connected to the movements in the mind, the thoughts